robfatland/pythonbytes/projects/bees/README.md

 Notice that you can augment your Python program with an incredibly powerful computer: You can use your own brain to make suggestions.
 Good luck!

+To see a solution to this Project look at the file (in this folder) called `example.py`.